PennyLaneAI/qml/documentation/qml-cli.md

 ##### `--format <html|json>`

 Specifies the desired output format for the built demonstration.
-Options include `html` for web output or `json` for structured data.
+Options include `html` for web output or `json` (default) for structured data.

 ```bash
 # Output as HTML